Sundance 2019: The Ultimate Party Guide

 “Before You Know It” Premiere Party

-Mandy Patinkin, Alec Baldwin, Tim Daly, Judith Light and director Hannah Pearl Utt
+Mandy Patinkin, Alec Baldwin, Tim Daly, Judith Light and director Hannah Pearl Utt; sponsored by Charlotte’s Web

 Wellhaus, 11 p.m.-2 a.m.